embecosm/embdebug/README.md

 * `MSVC 2015`, `Clang 3.4`, or `GCC 5`
 * `cmake 3.4.3`

-# Building the debug server
+# Building the debug server without a target

-_**NOTE**: These are basic steps to build the debug server however this **does not** include a target for the server.
+_**NOTE**: These are basic steps to build the debug server however this **does not** include a target for the server, which in this case would need to be built separately.
+See below for building the server and the target in a single step.

 A more complete guide with an example target (ri5cy for a 32-bit RISC-V system) can be found in:_ `docs/Ri5cyTutorial`

 The `cmake` build system is used to build the project.
 Running